 Influencer marketing can work for businesses of all shapes and sizes, whether you’re a start-up looking to grow your awareness and following, or a big brand wanting to launch a new range or drive sales of a specific product.
 Typically, brands would approach an influencer and pay them to create content promoting their products.
 The influencer would then post the content and share with their social media following – usually Instagram, Facebook, Twitter, etc.

 Traditionally, a price is negotiated and paid to an influencer before the content has been crafted - usually based on the creator’s following size, not the quality of the content.
-However, platforms like TRIBE are content-first, enabling brands to view all proposed content before they spend a cent.
+However, platforms like TRIBE are content-first, enabling brands to view all proposed content from an influencer beforehand.
 Once they decide they want to purchase a post, they agree on a fee before it’s published by the influencer on their social media channel.
 Fees for influencer marketing posts generally vary by following size.